CloudLabs-Samples/EduLabs/Security-ISV/F5/Task 3: Configuring F5 Advanced Web Application firewall.md

     ![](../images/accesswebserver.png)

-2. You won't be able to access the webserver because the FortiGate is not yet configured to respond to port 80.
+2. You won't be able to access the webserver because the F5 is not yet configured to respond to port 80.

 ## Task 2: Configuring F5 Advanced Web Application firewall